 - 100 –150 g / 4-5 oz of sliced cooked chicken

 - 1/2 medium red or green apple, sliced and chopped

 - 1/2 teaspoon mustard like Dijon or yellow

-- Pinch of cracked pepper
+- A pinch of cracked pepper

 - Sprinkle the kale with salt and drizzle with lemon juice.
 Using your hands, massage and rub the leaves for 20-30 seconds, until slightly softened.

 - Add the kale and the rest of the ingredients to a mixing bowl.
-Mix together really well, allowing the mayo and mustard to incorporate evenly.
+Mix well, allowing the mayo and mustard to incorporate evenly.
 Serve then and there, or store for a day or overnight as it will keep okay till the next day.